Feelings Over Facts: Conspiracy Theories and the Internet Novel

 I was joking.
 Mostly.
 The truth was that I did believe in my theory—the feelings, at least, if not the facts.
 I knew that entrenched corporate interests would rather run a PR campaign than take responsibility for environmental destruction, as BP had done with the concept of a “carbon footprint.”
 And that meat and dairy companies were, in fact, spending millions on lobbying efforts and claiming that alternative “milks” were misleading consumers.
 Even if I couldn’t prove that anti–seed oil influencers were covertly sponsored by Dairy Farmers of America, it seemed undeniably true that corporations were doing something that violated my ethical convictions.

-Other friends had their own conspiracy theories, described with an ironic remove or embarrassed tone which they described with an ironic remove or embarrassment.
+Other friends had their own conspiracy theories, which they described with an ironic remove or embarrassed tone.
 As with mine, their theories were closely tied to a core political belief.
 One friend said he half-believed that Elon Musk had bought Twitter to sabotage the platform ahead of Biden’s reelection campaign.
 Is he right?
 Does it matter?
 Any serious observer of politics knows that Twitter has transformed political organizing, from Black Lives Matter to Bernie Sanders’s presidential campaigns.
 And we know that tech billionaires can reshape technological platforms on a whim—and thereby change the politics disseminated through them.

 When we talk about our conspiracy theories, what we’re really doing is describing our vision of a just world—and what we fear is getting in the way.
 The prevalence of conspiracy theories reflects a nearly ubiquitous feeling of disenfranchisement and despair.
 Both left-wing and right-wing paranoiacs recognize that they can’t control their material conditions—but they can, at least, control the story they tell about them.
 Online—where we confront all the crises of capitalism, society, and politics—conspiracy theories are fairy tales for the paranoid.
 The Brothers Grimm had the fairy tale of Hansel and Gretel, two angelic German children nearly taken in by a witch’s trap.
 We have QAnon’s contemporary retelling, where children are endangered instead by a sex trafficking ring run by Democratic party elites.